 All the staff at Marsh Gibbon Pre-School are fully qualified (excluding Bank Staff).
-The Leader and Deputy of the setting both hold a BA Honours Degree in Early Years.
+The Leader of the setting holds a BA Honours Degree in Early Years.
 The setting aslo has a full time SENDCO.

 All of our staff are very passionate about children, their development and learning and they take pride in their work.
 Our staff are kind practitioners and take a very gentle approach towards all children, working on the basis of promoting positive behaviour rather than focusing on negative behaviour, children seem to thrive in this environment.
 We use many positive rewards such as the Pre-School reward chart, stamps and stickers (you will find your child covered in stickers at the end of a Pre-School day).

 We follow Ofsted’s requirement to have enhanced DBS criminal reference checks (the highest level of checks currently available) on all of our staff.
 All employee's undergo a vigious interview process to ensure we are employing the highest quality of practitioners, during this process a minimum of two references are required from their previous employers.

 In order for us to support your child's development in the best possible way, we employ people with different educational training backgrounds.
 They all attend regular training courses, which enables them to bring new ideas and updated practices to the setting.

 All staff hold a Paediatric first aid qualification and have attended all relevant safeguarding training.We regularly hold in house training to make sure we are always up to date and refreshed.

 Safeguarding training is updated every 2 years.

 We are currently registered for Children aged from 2 years to 5 years old.
 We are working to ratio of

 2 year olds = 1:4

 (updated september 2023)